danilolc/pk2/README.md

 # Known bugs:
-?-Sometimes it starts crashing

-!-There is no colision between player and sprites wall
+ -There is no colision between player and sprites wall

  -Sounds volume and frequency don't work

  -Set controlls

- -Draw transparent texts

  -Menu background